 16. Grab a drink outside the Sydney Opera House – watch the skyline light up

-Take in the views of the bustling city of Sydney, Sydney Harbour and the Sydney Harbour Bridge from the many bars dotted along outside the Sydney Opera House.
+A must-do activity in Sydney is taking in the views of the bustling city, Sydney Harbour and the Sydney Harbour Bridge from the many bars dotted along outside the Sydney Opera House.

 We recommend doing this in the evening as you see the skyline light up from one of the most famous landmarks in Sydney.